fcunial/String-Kernel/README.md

 ### Performance improvement

-The iterator is approx. 15% faster if huge pages are used...
+Running the simplest variant of the iterator with 2MB pages instead of 4KB gives a speedup of approx 15% on a real 22GB DNA text (index size in RAM 6.5 GB) using 24 threads running on 24 physical cores.

 ### Configuring

+Please refer to the [libhugetlbfs documentation](https://github.com/libhugetlbfs/libhugetlbfs/blob/master/HOWTO) for full details.
+Here we just present a quick walkthorugh.
 In Linux, one can list the page sizes supported by the system with:
 ```
 $ pagesize --all
 4096